viveksurti-dev/viveksurti-dev/README.md

 ## 🧑‍💻 About Me

-- 💼 Full Stack Developer | Web Enthusiast | Open Source Contributor
+- 💼 Full Stack Developer | Web Enthusiast
 - 🌍 Based in India
 - 🎯 Focused on delivering high-quality solutions and continuous learning